Frequently Asked Questions

 4. The app automatically calculates your PD in millimeters.

-Why this works best: You don’t need a second person or a ruler, and it’s usually accurate enough for ordering glasses online.
+Why this works best: You don’t need a second person or a ruler, and it’s accurate enough for ordering glasses online.

 Option 2: Mirror + Ruler Method